The SalMar Culture, shared values, shared culture

 Systematic efforts are being made to recruit qualified personnel at all levels in the organisation.
 The company places great emphasis on providing every employee with a good working environment, a meaningful job content, and fair and competitive terms and conditions.
 The workforce at the Frøya plant is made up of people from some 23 different countries.
 As a result, ensuring that all employees understand the SalMar culture and perform their day-to-day duties correctly places additional demands on management.
 To facilitate communication on all sides, SalMar arranges Norwegian language tuition for its foreign workers.

 SalMar has invested heavily in management development, and focus on this area will continue unabated in the time to come.
-Since 2009 the Group has worked closely with Ledelse på norsk (LPN), a firm of Norwegian management consultants.
-The objective of this collaboration has been to develop better working practices and results, as well as provide staff training and development.

 Our cultural tenets: